askore/capstone2014-firefoxOS/README.md

 `callback` will be called with the latest access timestamp or null.

 ##### Request History
-Retrieve the entire history of requests.
+Retrieve the history of requests.<br>
+A maximum of 10,000 requests will be logged.
+When the 10,001 request would be logged, the oldest entry will be removed first.

 `AL.getHistory(callback)`